 Article Contents

-The ability to influence a key account is not the same thing as having the ability to lead the solution development process.
+The ability to influence a key account is different from having the ability to lead the solution development process.
 Effective account management leadership involves the strengthening of the relationship in the pursued of shared values, vision, and ideals.

-This ability to influence has the ‘power’ to create added value for any system stakeholder but often faces challenges inherent in the business model.
+This ability to influence has the ‘power’ to create added value for any system stakeholder.
+However, it often faces challenges inherent in the business model.
 An imbalance in power can weaken the relationship.

 How leadership is evaluated, and its ability to drive value, is often determined by its ability to drive shared benefit.
 Placing too much emphasis on demand when developing a business model can overlook issues that impact key value drivers, impacting: